jainsidharth01/Health-Nexus-AI/README.md

 ---

-# 4️⃣ Configure Environment Variables
+## 4 Configure Environment Variables

-Create a `.env` file in the root directory.
+Create a `.env` file in the root directory

 ```
 PINECONE_API_KEY=your_pinecone_api_key